tarantool/tarantool/doc/sphinx/reference/console.rst

 .. function:: listen(uri)

-    Listen on :ref:`URI`.
+    Listen on :ref:`URI <index-uri>`.
 The primary way of listening for incoming requests is via the connection-information string, or URI, specified in :code:`box.cfg{listen=...}`.
     The alternative way of listening is via the URI specified in :code:`console.listen(...)`.
 This alternative way is called